Azerbaijan–Lithuania relations

-Azerbaijan—Lithuania relations refers to bilateral relations between Azerbaijan and Lithuania.
+Azerbaijan–Lithuania relations refers to the bilateral relations between Azerbaijan and Lithuania.
+Both countries were Republics of the Soviet Union and are Post-Soviet states.

 Diplomatic relations

 The government of Azerbaijan recognized the independence of Lithuania on September 10, 1991.
 The government of Lithuania recognized the independence of Azerbaijan on December 20, 1991.

 Diplomatic relations between Azerbaijan and Lithuania were established on November 27, 1995.

 The Lithuanian Consular Department in Baku has been functioning since March 27, 1991.
 In 2010, the intergovernmental Commission on economic cooperation was established.
 To date, five meetings of this Commission have been held.

 Azerbaijan has had its representative office in Lithuania since September 6, 2007 (Vilnius), just as Lithuania has had its representative office in Azerbaijan since April 3, 2007 (Baku).

 Valdas Lastauskas is the extraordinary Ambassador of Lithuania to Azerbaijan.
 Azerbaijan's Ambassador to Lithuania is Hasan Mammadzade.

 The Embassy of Lithuania in Azerbaijan carries out joint activities with the State Archive of Lithuania and various archives of Azerbaijan.

 On April 6, 2009, the Minister of Foreign Affairs of Lithuania Vigaudas Usackas met with the Minister of Foreign Affairs of Azerbaijan Elmar Mammadyarov in Baku.
-After the meeting, a joint press conference was held at the level of the foreign ministries of both countries.
+The meeting was followed by a joint press conference by the two ministers.

 The inter-parliamentary friendship group "Lithuania-Azerbaijan" is functioning.
 The head of this group is Valerius Simulik.

 Legal framework: 38 documents were signed between Azerbaijan and Lithuania.